1990 Commonwealth Games

-The 1990 Commonwealth Games (1990 Taumāhekeheke Commonwealth) were held in Auckland, New Zealand from 24 January - 3 February 1990.
+The 1990 Commonwealth Games (1990 Taumāhekeheke Commonwealth) were held in Auckland, New Zealand from 24 January to 3 February 1990.
 It was the 14th Commonwealth Games, and part of New Zealand's 1990 sesquicentennial celebrations.

 Participants competed in ten sports: athletics, aquatics, badminton, boxing, cycling, gymnastics, judo, lawn bowls, shooting and weightlifting.
+Judo and gymnastics are added as optional sports effectively replacing wrestling, which was dropped from the Games for the first time and rowing which had been held for the last time.

-Netball and the Triathlon were demonstration events.
+Netball and the triathlon were demonstration events.

-The main venue was the Mount Smart Stadium.

 Host selection

-The event was awarded to Auckland on 27 July 1984 at the 1984 Summer Olympics in Los Angeles, United States.
+The event was awarded to Auckland on 27 July 1984 at the 1984 Summer Olympics in Los Angeles, USA.
 Perth, Australia, had withdrawn from the bid contest leaving New Delhi, India, as the sole opponent to Auckland's bid.
 New Delhi lost the hosting rights to Auckland by a margin of 1 vote, which made it the closest host selection vote in the history of Commonwealth Games.